Yolanda-HT/YoloCookBlob/Baked_or_Sweets/Strawberry_Tiramisu.md

 - Cook to reduce to ~10 oz

 ### 2.1 Marscarpone Custard Filling
 - Mix egg yolks, sugar and milk.
-Whisk and heat at medium low heat, stirr.
+Whisk and heat at medium low heat, stir.
 Boil for 1 minute.
 - Transfer to freezer till cool (5-10 minutes).
 - Whisk mascarpone and mix in egg yolk mixture.